 How does this medication work?
 What will it do for me?

 Imiquimod cream belongs to a group of medications called immune response modifiers.
 It works by stimulating the body's defenses to fight certain types of skin conditions.
-Imiquimod cream is used to treat actinic keratosis (AK) on the face or balding scalp in adults.
+Imiquimod cream is used to treat adults with actinic keratosis (AK) on the face or balding scalp.
 AK is a skin condition that could turn into skin cancer (symptoms include rough, red, scaly patches or lesions, or crusts) that is caused by chronic sun exposure.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.